Rory McIlroy: Muirfield women saga was 'obscene'

 American golfer Stacy Lewis, a two-time major champion on the LPGA Tour, is less concerned with how the club arrived at the decision, just that it did at all.

-"Just the fact things are finally changing is really more the issue," Lewis told CNN.
+"Just the fact things are finally changing is really more the issue," she told CNN.

 "It's a great thing for kind of catching up with the times.
-For a prestigious course like Muirfield they're the type of place that can make a difference with a lot of other courses going forward for women.
+For a prestigious course like Muirfield, they're the type of place that can make a difference with a lot of other courses going forward for women.
 People are excited about it."

 The International Olympic Committee has warned the golf course set to host the Tokyo 2020 Olympic golf tournament it could lose the event if it does not award women equal playing rights.

-Henry Fairweather, club captain at Muirfield, said after announcing the result of Tuesday's vote: "We look forward to welcoming women as members who will enjoy, and benefit, from the great traditions and friendly spirit of this remarkable club."
+Muirfield club captain Henry Fairweather said after announcing the result of Tuesday's vote: "We look forward to welcoming women as members who will enjoy, and benefit, from the great traditions and friendly spirit of this remarkable club."

 He added that the waiting list for new members, male or female, was "two to three years, or longer."

-The R&A, the organizer of the Open Championship -- one of golf's four major events -- reinstated the course to the tournament rotation, although not before 2021.
+The R&A, the organizer of the Open Championship -- the only one of golf's four major events to be held in Britain -- reinstated the course to the tournament rotation, although not before 2021.

 Responding to Tuesday's announcement, Scotland's First Minister Nicola Sturgeon tweeted: "Well done, Muirfield -- decision to admit women members emphatic and the right one.
 Look forward to seeing you host the Open again in future."